 The most common and least expensive form of creatine available as a supplement is in powder form.
 It’s also available in capsules and a liquid.

-We recommend skipping all the creatine nitrates, ethyl esters, malate, HCL’s and others – and stick with creatine monohydrate in powder form.
+I recommend skipping all the creatine nitrates, ethyl esters, malate, HCL’s and others – and stick with creatine monohydrate in powder form.

 Nootropics Expert Recommendation